thomasjk0831/reward-points/README.md

 --------------------------------------------------------------------------------------------------------------------------------------

 The user is assigned an integer and represents a user.
-For this purpose of this demo app, there are only 2 users since it is critical that a user needs dummy data from the previous months.
+For the purpose of this app, there are only 2 users since it is critical that a user needs dummy data from the previous months.
 Therefore, there is no option to register as a new user and we can only log in as the 2 set users:

 {